-- 122. First, the ICP misstates the probative value that may be attached to civil party applications.
-Consistent with ECCC case law, the CIJs noted that civil party applications "representing a 'common narrative' as opposed to personal experiences have been treated as insufficient to establish relevant facts."
+- Consistent with ECCC case law, the CIJs noted that civil party applications "representing a 'common narrative' as opposed to personal experiences have been treated as insufficient to establish relevant facts."
 Three of the four civil party applicants cited by the ICP fell within this category.
 It was plainly within the reasonable exercise of discretion for the CIJs to place little or no weight on responses to the question "Who do you believe is responsible for these crime(s) and why do you believe this?", especially when those responses consisted of one line statements alleging that Ms. IM Chaem held a position in the Sector 13 Committee.
 Moreover, whilst civil party applications detailing personal experiences have a greater value than those presenting general conclusions, this cannot detract from the SCC's admonishments that those detailing what appear to be personal experiences may only corroborate other evidence.
 As found by the CIJs, and ignored by the ICP, the relevance and probative value of civil party applications had to rest on the existence of other reliable evidence.
-The sector of the series of the reliable evidence. - 123.
+The constitutions are constituted by the ICP and the civil party applications had to rest on the existence of other reliable evidence. - 123.
 As will be demonstrated below, any cursory examination of the totality of the evidence shows that the application did not have this firm footing.
 CIJs were well within their